acid-info/logos.co/docs/waku.md

 ---
 title: Waku
 sidebar_position: 4
+description: Waku is the peer-to-peer communication layer for the Logos Network State.
 ---

 <u>Waku</u> is the peer-to-peer communication layer for the Logos network state.
 It removes centralised third parties from messaging, enabling private, scalable, censorship-resistant communication.